-Biden denounces 'all acts of violence' after attacks on Trump supporters at MAGA rally; Schumer, Pelosi silent
+Biden denounces 'all acts of violence' after attacks on Trump supporters at MAGA rally; Pelosi silent

 Biden spokesman adds that he condemns 'repugnant displays of white supremacy'

-Note: This post has been updated with comment from Schumer's office.